 What are the Additional Benefits of having a Memorial Gathering after Direct Cremation?

 A Memorial Gathering is a time that is set aside for friends and family to pay respects to the person who has passed away.
 Many families host the Memorial Gathering at the funeral home once the cremated remains are present.
 The Memorial Gathering can be as religious or non-denominational as you want.
-At the end of the gathering, if the family elects to have a service, a Hospice Chaplain, Priest, Imam, or speaker will say a few words.
+At the end of the gathering, if the family elects to have a service, a Hospice Chaplain, Minister, Priest, Imam, Reader, Bhikkhu or speaker will say a few words.